Category Archives: People Map

 06/2013 – 09/2013 Intern

-Saurabh started his second postdoc at Los Alamos National Laboratory in the group of Malcolm Boshier.
-He is working on the demonstration of a novel atomtronic rotation sensor based on optical dipole potentials.
+Before this, Saurabh worked at Los Alamos National Laboratory in the group of Malcolm Boshier, where he was working on the demonstration of a novel atomtronic rotation sensor based on optical dipole potentials.

 Anamika Nair Karunakaran